Derek Moye

-Derek Robert Moye (born August 12, 1988) is a former American football wide receiver.
-After playing college football for Penn State, he was signed by the Miami Dolphins as an undrafted free agent in 2012.
+Derek Robert Moye (born August 12, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+After playing college football for the Penn State Nittany Lions, he was signed by the Miami Dolphins as an undrafted free agent in 2012.

-Early years
+Early life

 Moye attended Rochester Area High School in Rochester, Pennsylvania, where he was a four-sport standout.
 In football, he gained over 3100 rushing and receiving yards combined in his junior and senior seasons and scored 53 touchdowns.
 He was recruited to Penn State by Tom Bradley and committed in January 2007.
 He also earned first-team All-section honors in basketball and baseball.

 In track & field, Moye was one of the state's top sprinters.
 He recorded a career-best time of 11.04 seconds in the 100-meter dash at the 2006 Pennsylvania T&F State Championships, where he took 7th in the finals.
 He won the 200-meter dash (22.04 s) and 400-meter dash (48.04 s) Class AA state titles at the 2007 Pennsylvania T&F State Championships.